 - The Supreme Court and State Taxation: 1999–2000, The Court Decided To Let Sleeping Dogs Lie, The State and Local Tax Lawyer, Vol. 6, 2001.

 Carter is a member of the firm’s Executive and Management Committees.
 He is also a member of the American Law Institute and the American Academy of Appellate Lawyers and is a Fellow in the American College of Trial Lawyers.
-He is the Chair of the Federal Circuit Advisory Council, trustee of the Supreme Court Historical Society and formerly served on the Board of Governors of the Federal Circuit Bar Association.
+In 2016 Carter will join the board of the Women in Law Empowerment Forum.
+He is the Chair of the Federal Circuit Advisory Council, trustee and treasurer of the Supreme Court Historical Society and formerly served on the Board of Governors of the Federal Circuit Bar Association.
 He received the Honorary Degree Doctor of Public Service from the Ohio State University in 2011 and the Ohio State Alumni Professional Achievement Award in 2007.
 Before that, Carter received the Northwestern University Alumni Service Award in 2006, the 2001 Rex Lee Advocacy Award and the Northwestern University Alumni Merit Award in 1998.

 Carter also is a member of the Advisory Committee of The Ohio State University Colleges of Arts and Sciences, a Board member of the OSU Foundation, and a member of the Dean’s Advisory Council of the University of California, Irvine’s Donald Bren School of Law.
 He serves on the Advisory Committee of the Georgetown University Law Center’s Supreme Court Institute.